Minimum Viable Product (Silicon Valley)

 "Minimum Viable Product" is the pilot episode of the television comedy Silicon Valley.
 It originally aired on HBO on April 6, 2014.
 The episode was written by series creators John Altschuler, Dave Krinsky and Mike Judge and directed by Judge.
-HBO made the episode available for free on YouTube.

 Plot

 Richard Hendricks (Thomas Middleditch) is a shy, reclusive programmer working for Hooli, a large tech corporation headquartered in Silicon Valley.
 He lives in a house in Palo Alto that serves as a Business incubator run by Erlich Bachman (T.J.
 Miller), an entrepreneur who founded the tech company Aviato before selling it years ago.
-Other cohabitants include Nelson "Big Head" Bighetti (Josh Brener) Hendricks's coworker at Hooli, system architect Bertram Gilfoyle (Martin Starr), and Java programmer Dinesh Chugtai (Kumail Nanjiani).
+Other cohabitants include Nelson "Big Head" Bighetti (Josh Brener), Hendricks's coworker at Hooli, system architect Bertram Gilfoyle (Martin Starr), and Java programmer Dinesh Chugtai (Kumail Nanjiani).
 Richard is working on a side project called "Pied Piper", an application that tracks songs to help musicians avoid copyright infringement.
 The app is dismissed by Erlich, who tells Richard to either pursue more innovative ideas or move out of the incubator.

 While at the Hooli campus, Richard pitches Pied Piper to two "brogrammers", who dismiss and taunt him.
 Richard proceeds to pitch the project to Peter Gregory (Christopher Evan Welch), a venture capitalist who also awkwardly dismisses him.
 Richard would end up pitching the app to Gregory's assistant Monica (Amanda Crew) instead.
 While running through the application, the brogrammers are stunned by the efficiency and flawlessness of the app's compression algorithm.
 This is noticed by Hooli VP Jared Dunn (Zach Woods), who notifies CEO Gavin Belson (Matt Ross).
 Richard is then contacted by Belson, who offers to buy his app, peaking his offer at $10 million for the rights to the application.
 While meeting with Gavin, Richard receives a call from Gregory, who offers him $200,000 for 5% of Pied Piper.
 Overwhelmed with the offers, Richard heads out and suffers a panic attack before heading to a clinic.

 Outside the clinic, Richard finds Monica, who informs him that everyone is fighting for control of the algorithm, not the app: Belson wants the algorithm under his control and intends to shut down Pied Piper after the acquisition.
 Under Gregory, Richard could grow Pied Piper into the business he wants it to be while directing its future.
 Richard returns to the incubator and tells the incubees he is taking Gregory's offer and receives Erlich's blessing.
 Richard proceeds to recruit Big Head, Gilfoyle, and Dinesh to join the Pied Piper team.